 In a healthy heart, the beat begins in the right atrium or upper chamber as an electrical impulse.
 This impulse travels through the heart tissues to the ventricle or lower chambers.
 Here the heart muscles contract in response to the beat, pumping oxygen-rich blood throughout the body and lung tissues.
 If blood is pumped too slowly for the body's needs, dizziness, lightheadedness and fainting can occur.
 A pacemaker alleviates this problem by regulating the heartbeat.

 A pacemaker is a small, battery operated, titanium device with one or more highly flexible pacing leads.
 It is implanted in the chest area with the lead(s) running down to the heart.
 A lead might be inserted into a vein that feeds into the desired chamber, or it might be affixed to the outside of the heart if the heart is still growing as in the case of children.
-The tip of the lead is fitted with an electrode and the pacemaker contains a computerized program that can stimulate a heartbeat through sending a pacing pulse to the electrode.
+The tip of the lead is fitted with an electrode and the device contains a computerized program that can stimulate a heartbeat through sending a pacing pulse to the electrode.

 In other patients, only some of the heartbeats that are generated reach the ventricle chamber, and thus no blood is pumped for the missed beat.
 This condition is known as heart block and can be caused by scar tissue, heart disease or other abnormalities that interfere with the travel of the impulse, creating an irregular heartbeat.